canfar/python-canfar-clients/cadc-clients/README.md

 ```

 ### Integration Tests
 The integration tests are, at present, designed to run only at CADC.
-For this to work, you will probably want to do the following:
-1. Set the environment variable `$CADC_ROOT` to the path where CADC software are installed.
+Tests assume that scripts have been installed (e.g., into the **venv**).
+You will also need to set `CADCTESTCERTS` to the location of test certificates, and possibly set `CADC_WEBSERVICE` to the host name of a test web service.

-2. Install the clients (to the venv) using `$ python setup.py install`
+1. `$ python setup.py install`
-3. `$ test/inttest`
+2. `$ test/inttest`